grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In **Integration**, choose **Webhook**.
 1. In **URL**, paste the endpoint to your request bin.

-1. Click **Test** to send a test alert to your request bin.
+1. Click **Test**, and then click **Send test notification** to send a test alert to your request bin.
-1. Navigate back to the request bin you created earlier.
+1. Navigate back to the Request Bin you created earlier.
 On the left side, there's now a `POST /` entry.
 Click it to see what information Grafana sent.
 1. Return to Grafana and click **Save contact point**.

 We have now created a dummy webhook endpoint and created a new Alerting Contact Point in Grafana.
 Now we can create an alert rule and link it to this new channel.